Deividas Česnauskis: Post-retirement

 In November 2018, Lithuanian first division team FK Žalgiris announced Česnauskis as their new sporting director, alongside fellow former Lithuanian national Deividas Šemberas.
 In January 2020, the club announced that the contract with Česnauskis has been terminated by mutual consent.

-Since 2021, he works as a football agent and has his own agency called DC7 Agency.
+Since 2021, he has worked as a football agent and has his own agency called DC7 Agency.

 Personal life

 His younger brother, Edgaras, is also a former professional footballer.